5 Ways to Make a Usually Boring Meeting More Exciting

 People who take the time to attend a meeting, bringing their knowledge and experience, deserve a chance to speak and share their opinions.
 As the leader, you can learn to control behavior that undermines the meeting.

-Here's a way to politely stop a "Jane" when she finishes her fourth comment and starts to go for a fifth: “Thanks, Jane, we know your position.
+Here's a way to politely stop an employee—let's call her Jane—when she finishes her fourth comment and starts to go for a fifth: “Thanks, Jane, we know your position.
 I'd like to hear what Karen has to say.
 And, Jim and Bob have not yet had a chance to speak."

-Sometimes, you'll have to talk to the Janes of your office before a meeting to remind them the point of coming together as a group is to share ideas with everyone and if they dominate, the meeting won't be as successful.
-Or, immediately following the meeting works well, too, as you will have fresh examples of the behavior.
+Sometimes, you'll have to talk to the Janes of your office before a meeting to remind them the point of coming together as a group is to share ideas with everyone, and, if they dominate, the meeting won't be as successful.
+Discussing this behavior immediately following the meeting works well, too, as you will have fresh examples to provide.

 Make Actionable Items

-An interesting and exciting meeting ends with things people can and should be doing—either to further their individual goals or the company's goals or, ideally, both.
+An interesting and exciting meeting ends with things people can and should be doing, either to further their individual goals, the company's goals, or, ideally, both.
 If people don't walk away knowing what their next steps are, then the meeting failed.

-Build in follow-up for accountability.
-It can take place in a second meeting or individually, but it has to happen.
+Build in a follow-up for accountability.
+It can take place in a second meeting or individually, but it needs to happen.
 People will tune out if they know the action items are all for show.

 Make these five changes and boring meetings will become more exciting and productive.
-When people enjoy them more, the overall organization benefits.
+When people experience interesting and productive meetings, the overall organization benefits.